olebole/irafdoc/doc/nttools.tstat.rst

   3. When the input is redirected and has multiple columns, the command-line argument should be the column name to use, not the table name.
-  The table name in this case will internally be set to <tt>"STDIN"</tt>.
+  The table name in this case will internally be set to <span style="font-family: monospace;">"STDIN"</span>.
   </p>
   <pre>

       tt&gt; dir l+ | tstat c3
   </pre>
   <p>
-  4. The statistics on column <tt>"flux"</tt> in 'hr465.tab' are put in parameters 'tstat.nrows', 'tstat.mean', etc.,
+  4. The statistics on column <span style="font-family: monospace;">"flux"</span> in 'hr465.tab' are put in parameters 'tstat.nrows', 'tstat.mean', etc.,
   and are not written to STDOUT or to a table.
   We only include rows for which column V is no larger than 12.